dorianjagusch/dorianjagusch/README.md

 ## Notable Projects

-Here are some of the projects I'm currently engaged in or have completed:
+Here are some of the projects I have completed:

+- **[Ft_Transcendece](https://github.com/dorianjagusch/ft_transcendence)**: A full-stack web app written in Vanilla JS on the Frontend and using Python Django on the backend with a PostgresDB.
+Orchestrated with docker-compose.

 - **[MiniRT](https://github.com/dorianjagusch/miniRT)**: A project where we delved into the world of computer graphics, implementing a ray tracing engine, achieving stunning visual effects.